pantsbuild/example-python/README.md

 ```
 ./pants test ::  # Run all tests in the repo.
+./pants test --output=all ::  # Run all tests in the repo and view pytest output even for tests that passed (you can set this permanently in pants.toml).
-./pants test helloworld/util:test  # Run all the tests in this target.
+./pants test helloworld/translator:tests  # Run all the tests in this target.
-./pants test helloworld/util/lang_test.py  # Run just the tests in this file.
+./pants test helloworld/translator/translator_test.py  # Run just the tests in this file.
-./pants test helloworld/util/lang_test.py -- -k test_language_translator  # Run just this one test.
+./pants test helloworld/translator/translator_test.py -- -k test_unknown_phrase  # Run just this one test by passing through pytest args.
 ```

 ## Create a PEX binary